aws/eks-anywhere/docs/content/en/docs/getting-started/vsphere/vsphere-prereq.md

 * **resourcePool**:
-The vSphere Resource pools for your VMs in the EKS Anywhere cluster.
+The vSphere resource pools for your VMs in the EKS Anywhere cluster.
 If there is a resource pool: `/<datacenter>/host/<resource-pool-name>/Resources`

   ![Import ova wizard](/images/resourcepool.png)